tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 All I know is that 9% of the students got it right - I have no idea  **why** the rest of the class failed to answer the question correctly.
 I either have the choice to take a stab in the dark and explain some of the material one more time or I move on to the next topic.
 Both options are unsatisfactory for the students and myself.
+Even worse, multiple-choice questions may lead students to *think* that they know how a concept is applied (they got the answer option right!), without actually ever applying it.

 In this year's edition of the course we<sup>1</sup> addressed this issue in two ways:
 + We provided screencasts of almost all lectures: instead of simply recording ourselves during the lectures, we